bunburya/rss-digest/docs/source/tutorial.rst

 Within this directory you will find the following:

 #.
-A file named ``config.ini``.
-This is the default main configuration file, which allows you to configure the behaviour
+A file named ``config.toml``.
+This is the default main configuration file, which allows you to configure the
-   of rss-digest globally.
+   behaviour of rss-digest globally.

 #.
-A file named ``output.ini``.
-This is the default output configuration file, which allows you to configure how
-   rss-digest should send the digests that it generates (for example, if you want to send digests by email, this file should contain SMTP server and login details).

-#.
 A directory named ``profiles``.
 This directory will contain a directory for each profile that you create.
 Each such
-   profile directory may contain a profile-specific ``config.ini`` and/or ``output.ini`` file.
+   profile directory may contain a profile-specific ``config.toml`` file.
 Values in those profile-specific files will override the global configuration.

 #.
 A directory named ``templates``, which contains the templates used by rss-digest to generate output (see below).